w3c-lbd-cg/ontologies/README.md

 * [IFC-PRODUCT](https://github.com/pipauwel/product) by *[Pieter Pauwels](https://www.ugent.be/ea/architectuur/en/contact/staff-members/pieter-pauwels)*: extended version of the minimal LBD PRODUCT ontology, based on IFC product definitions

+* [Brick](https://github.com/BrickSchema/brick/) by [Brick Consortium](https://brickschema.org/): Defines HVAC, lighting, spatial and electrical concepts and relationships for the purposes of contextualizing data sources in buildings.
+Provides a high-level topological and compositional view of buildings and their subsystems.

 * HVAC ontology

 * PROJECT ontology